sam0x17/macro_magic/README.md

 abstraction once proc-macro expansion completes.
 The same goes for the temporary files used by the indirect imports approach.
 These artifacts only exist at compile time and do not make it into the final binary.

+## Safety

+Direct imports via `import_tokens!` are 100% safe and don't rely on anything sketchy about compile-order.

+Indirect imports are also safe because of how the `macro_magic` build script is constructed (unlike `macro_state`, which may stop working in the future depending on what changes are made to the Rust language), however, under the hood indirect imports rely on coordinating based on files in the `target` directory for the current workspace, so mileage may vary depending on the context where you try to use this approach.

+For this reason you should stick with direct imports via `import_tokens!` unless your use case requires the extra flexibility provided by `import_tokens_indirect!`.